 Well done!
 You've now learned how to create, organize, and collaborate using Notes in Pronnel Boards.
 Notes offer a powerful way for teams to capture ideas, track discussions, and stay aligned—all in real time.
 With features like advanced editing, item linking, sharing controls, and version history, Notes become a central hub for team communication.
 Keep exploring and using these tools to boost collaboration and streamline your workflows across projects.

-Notes in Pronnel Boards are collaborative, real-time documents that allow team members to capture discussion points, ideas, and important information within the context of a board.
-These notes can be easily shared, edited, and connected to other board items for streamlined collaboration.
+Collaborative, real-time documents to capture discussion points, ideas, and information in board context.
+They can be shared, edited, and linked to items for streamlined collaboration.

-Click the three-dot menu on the note card to open sharing options.
-You can share the note via email, with specific users, or provide a link to share with others who have access to the board.
+Use the three-dot menu on the note card to share via email, to specific users, or provide a link for users with board access.